 - A. Unless otherwise directed, the Controls Contractor is not responsible for the repairs or replacement of existing energy equipment and systems, valves, dampers, or actuators that are designated to be reused.
-Should the Contractor find existing equipment that requires maintenance, the College shall be notified immediately. - B. Patch and paint at demolished wall sensors visible to occupants.
+Should the Contractor find existing equipment that requires maintenance, the College shall be notified immediately. - B. Patch and paint at demolished wall sensors visible to occupants. - C. Wiring - 1.
+All existing control conduit and wiring may be reused. - 2.

-C. Wiring

-- 1. All existing control conduit and wiring may be reused. - 2.
 Where wiring is allowed to be reused, its integrity and suitability to the new application is the responsibility of the Contractor.
 Wiring shall be properly identified and tested. - 3.
-Unused or redundant wiring and conduit shall be removed.

-D. Pneumatic Controls
+Unused or redundant wiring and conduit shall be removed. - D. Pneumatic Controls - 1.
+Demolish pneumatic actuators where indicated (see Control Points list) and replace with electric.

-- 1. Demolish all pneumatic actuators (see Control Points list) and replace with electric.
-The new system will contain no pneumatic actuators or controls except at fire dampers, where applicable. - 2.
-Demolish pneumatic VAV controllers and cap and demo pneumatic tubing as far back as possible.
-Use pneumatic tubing at thermostats to pull new wiring where possible; when impractical to route concealed wiring in wall, use new surface-mount raceway for new wiring.
-Reuse VAV box damper and velocity pressure probe.
+- 2. Demolish pneumatic VAV controllers and cap and demo pneumatic tubing as far back as possible.
+Use pneumatic tubing at thermostats to pull new wiring where possible; when impractical to route concealed wiring in wall, use new surface-mount raceway for new wiring. - 3.
+Reuse VAV box damper and velocity pressure probe. - E. Controllers - 1.
+Salvage existing DDC controllers for future reuse by the College. - F. Control Panels - 1.
+The Contractor may reuse existing local control panels to locate new equipment where they meet the requirements for the new application.
+Note that control panels in the Central Plant Building are to be NEMA 4 per Paragraph 2.8B.2. - 2.

-E. Controllers

-1. Salvage existing DDC controllers for future reuse by the College.

-F. Control Panels

-- 1. The Contractor may reuse any existing local control panels to locate new equipment.
-(E) panel for AHU-8 is located on roof adjacent to variable speed drives. - 2.
 All unused existing equipment within these panels must be removed and shall not be reused. - 3.
 Existing control transformers may be reused if they are sufficiently sized for new duty, otherwise provide new transformers. - 4.
-All unused panels shall be removed.

-G. Dampers

-1. Reuse existing dampers and actuators.

-H. Valves

-1. Reuse existing ball valves with electric actuators at air handling unit and DDC reheat zones on level 2.
+All unused panels shall be removed. - G. Dampers - 1.
+Reuse existing dampers and actuators. - H. Valves - 1.
+Reuse existing modulating ball valves with electric actuators at air handling units and DDC reheat zones.
 Replace existing globe valves and actuators at pneumatically controlled reheat zones.
-See VAV schedule.

-I. Temperature Sensors

-- 1. Reuse existing temperature sensors. - 2.
-Salvage existing DDC room temperature sensors for future reuse by the College.

-J. Differential Pressure Sensor

-- 1. Building Static Pressure: Existing differential pressure sensor shall be reused. - 2.
-Duct Differential Pressure: Existing differential pressure sensor shall be reused. - 3.
-Existing static pressure tips and pneumatic tubing may be used provided their location is found and noted on drawings.
+See VAV schedule. - 2.
+Replace existing butterfly isolation valves at chiller plant. - 3.
+Reuse existing isolation valves at hot water plant. - I. Temperature Sensors - 1.
+Reuse or replace existing temperature sensors as indicated in Control Points lists. - 2.
+Salvage existing DDC room temperature sensors for future reuse by the College. - J. Differential Pressure Sensor - 1.
+Building Static Pressure: Existing differential pressure sensor shall be reused. - 2.
+Duct Differential Pressure: Existing differential pressure sensor shall be reused.

-K. Starters and variable speed drives.

-- 1. Reuse existing starters; repair of same is not part of this project. - 2.
-Reuse existing variable speed drives.
+- 3. Existing static pressure tips and pneumatic tubing may be used provided their location is found and noted on drawings. - K. Starters and variable speed drives. - 1.
+Reuse existing starters; repair of same is not part of this project. - 2.
+Reuse existing variable speed drives. - L. Other Mechanical Equipment - 1.
+All other mechanical equipment shall continue to be used, except as otherwise noted.

-L. Safeties and Fire Alarm Controls

-- 1. The existing Andover control system intercepts the signals from the smoke detector and fire alarm system, and shuts down the fans in programming. - 2.
-Revise to hardwire the smoke detector and fire alarm signals directly to the VFD, through new relays in series that interrupt the enable command.

-M. Other Mechanical Equipment

-1. All other mechanical equipment shall continue to be used, except as otherwise noted.